transformerlab/transformerlab-docs/blog/2024-08-23-packaging-python-for-transformerlab/packaging-python-for-transformerlab.md

 - We wrote an `install.sh`. script that separates out each step of the process so each step can be run separately
 - In our `install.sh`. script, we wrote checks for each step of the process to see if the previous steps worked, and if not, what might have gone wrong
-- In our `install.sh` script we incorporated dozens of hacks to prevent issues we've seen in the field.
-For example, before we start, we deactivate conda three times (!) just to ensure we're not inside an existing conda when installing our conda https://github.com/transformerlab/transformerlab-app/blob/main/api/install.sh#L89
+- In our `install.sh` script we incorporated dozens of hacks to prevent issues we’ve seen in the field.
+For example, before we start, we deactivate conda three times (!) just to ensure we’re not inside an existing conda when installing our conda https://github.com/transformerlab/transformerlab-api/blob/e2e8e56a8bc86eb73d66e9db83c7708b961dac88/install.sh#L89
 - Instead of trying to install conda in a common place like the recommended `~/miniconda3/` path we found that this just can not be reliable.
 So now we install our OWN conda in a Transformer Lab specific path, even if the user already has conda installed.
 - We then create a separate Transformer Lab environment and install a specific pinned version of Python to it
 - We then use Conda to install CUDA (if possible)